 Press the side of the seeking button to tune from high to low frequencies and stop at the next broadcasting station.
-Press the side of the seeking button to tune from low to high frequencies and stop at the next broadcasting station.
+Press the b side of the seeking button to tune from low to high frequencies and stop at the next broadcasting station.

-For XM:
+For XM.

-Press the A or side of the seeking button to go to the first channel of the previous or next category.
+Press the I or I side of the seeking button to go to the first channel of the previous or next category.